bah8454/nemo/readme.md

     collision_avoidance = collision_avoidance.normalized() * this->maximum_speed - velocity;
 ```

-We also normalize, scale to maximum acceleration and combine these values using weights.
+These are normalized, limited by max acceleration, and combined using user-provided weights.

+---

 ## Bounding Box